Using an Estate Planning Attorney: The Basics

 Avoiding Probate Court

-Probate court is the court that settles any debt and property issues of a deceased person.
-It can be a time-consuming, public, and expensive process, which is why estate lawyers advise their clients on best practices for avoiding or minimizing the amount of their property that will end up in probate court.
+Probate court is the court that settles the decedent's debt and property issues.
+It can be a time-consuming, public, and expensive process.
+Estate lawyers advise their clients on best practices for minimizing property subject to probate court proceedings.

 What Makes an Effective Estate Attorney?

 - What is your primary area of emphasis?
-If they say anything other than "estate planning," this might not be the lawyer for you.
-Some general practitioners make estate planning their primary emphasis, but don't be afraid to ask follow-up questions and clarify how this attorney can best serve you.
+If the attorney says anything other than "estate planning," this might not be the lawyer for you.
+Some general practitioners make estate planning their primary practice area.

 - What is the full range of your services?
-This is where you drill down whether this attorney has the skills to assist you.
-Suppose you are wondering whether your total assets meet the estate tax threshold.
-In that situation, an estate attorney versed in federal and local tax law would be best.
-Additionally, some estate lawyers will only draw up an estate plan, while others will execute that plan when you die.
+This is where you determine whether this attorney has the skills to assist you.
+Do your total assets meet the estate tax threshold?
+What assets are included in the calculation to decide whether you meet the threshold?
+An estate attorney versed in federal and local tax law would be best for such situations.
+Some estate lawyers will only draw up an estate plan, while others will execute that plan when you die.

 - How long have you and your firm been in business?
-Ask about your attorney's background and how long they've been working in this space.
-For a complicated estate, you're better off with an attorney with a lot of experience.
-Sometimes it can be more affordable to go with a less experienced attorney.
-If they work at a reputable firm, they will likely still have a lot of institutional knowledge and experience to draw from.
+Ask about your attorney's background and experience.
+You're better off with an attorney with extensive experience in a complicated estate.
+But sometimes, it can be more affordable to hire a less experienced attorney.
+If they work at a reputable firm, they will likely have enough access to knowledge to serve your interests.
+So don't count out an attorney with less experience so long as they are at a firm with the resources to support your particular matter.
 It all depends on the complexity of your needs and your comfort level with the lawyer.

 - Do you or your firm perform reviews of the estate?
-Estate reviews are a wise choice for people who regularly grow their assets or anticipate a life change such as a move or a divorce.
-Periodic reviews scheduled annually or bi-annually are a great way to stay on top of your affairs and further avoid probate court.
-Note that these reviews will come at additional costs.
+Estate reviews are a wise choice for people who regularly grow their assets or expect a life change, such as a move or a divorce.
+Periodic reviews scheduled annually or bi-annually are a great way to stay on top of your affairs.
+Regular reviews ensure your existing plan works with your current life situation.
+Staying abreast of how personal life changes impact your estate plan can ensure you do what you can to avoid meeting your estate planning goals.
+This may include avoiding probate court.
+These reviews typically add costs.

 Using an Estate Planning Attorney: The Basics